GSA/notifications-utils/README.md

 ## Switching to different environment

-Once all of pre-requisites for the project are installed and to switch to newer environment with newer python version follow the below steps to create new virtual environment.
+Once all of pre-requisites for the project are installed and for first time setup or if you're upgrading an existing project to newer environment with newer python version follow below steps to create new virtual environment.

 First install the newer Python version we need with `pyenv`, (say the planned upgrade to 3.12) like so :